Air transports of heads of state and government: Syria

-As of 2025, the current Syrian transitional government does not seem to operate any form of air transport specifically for use by government officials.
+As of 2026, the current Syrian transitional government does not seem to be operating any jets specifically reserved for use by the president of Syria or any other high-ranking government official, with current president Ahmed al-Sharaa seemingly instead using the air transport of other nations' governments or airlines when visiting outside of Syria; however, flight data from Flightradar24 has shown a Bombardier Global 6000 with the callsign 'T7-SYR' operated by the Syrian Air Force, presumably for government use.
+As of July 2026, it is currently located at Damascus International Airport.

-Prior to the fall of the Assad regime, the Ba'athist-led government of Syria operated a Dassault Falcon 900 in 2016., alongside a Dassault Falcon 20E and a Dassault Falcon 50, which all use special Syrianair callsigns.
+Prior to the fall of the Assad regime, the Ba'athist-led government of Syria operated a Dassault Falcon 900 in 2016, alongside a Dassault Falcon 20E and a Dassault Falcon 50, which all use special Syrianair callsigns.
 Former president Bashar al-Assad used an Airbus A320 from Syrianair during a landmark trip to Saudi Arabia.